-The CSU-Pueblo Bookstore in the Occhiato Center serves CSU-Pueblo faculty, staff, and students.
+The CSU-Pueblo Bookstore, which occupies 20,000 square feet in the Occhiato Center, serves CSU-Pueblo faculty, staff, and students.
 Texts for classes, general-interest books, classroom supplies, sundries, calculators, greeting cards, and CSU-Pueblo clothing and gifts are among the many items sold in the bookstore.
+The CSU-Pueblo Quick Copy Center is located in the bookstore.